Sherrihuu/pulmonary-sepsis-analysis/index.md

 ---

 ## Recommendations
+1. **Leverage Dual Analysis Methods**: Utilize both admission diagnosis and ICD-9 code methods for comprehensive patient identification.
-1. **Targeted Interventions**: Focus on patients with both sepsis and pulmonary conditions due to higher mortality and longer LOS.
+2. **Targeted Interventions**: Focus on patients with both sepsis and pulmonary conditions due to their higher mortality and longer LOS.
+3. **Data Quality Improvement**: Ensure accurate and consistent ICD coding to improve the reliability of analyses.
-2. **Resource Allocation**: Allocate hospital resources to reduce LOS for high-risk groups.
+4. **Resource Allocation**: Allocate hospital resources to reduce LOS for high-risk groups.
-3. **Further Research**: Investigate underlying factors contributing to the high co-occurrence rates and outcomes.
+5. **Further Research**: Investigate factors contributing to the high co-occurrence rates and poor outcomes for pulmonary and sepsis patients.

 ---

-&copy; 2024 Sherry Hu.
+&copy; 2024 Tongxun Hu.
 All Rights Reserved.